FWeinb/metalsmith-watch/README.md

 # metalsmith-watch

-  A metalsmith plugin to watch the `src`folder for a change and trigger rebuilds.
+  A metalsmith plugin to watch for a changes and trigger rebuilds.

 ## Installation